Integrating Contact Form 7 with Next.js

 Next.js form

-1. Contact Form ID: This is an integer found in the URL as post=<FORM_ID>
+1. Contact Form ID: Found in the URL as post=<FORM_ID>

 Retrieve Contact Form 7 id and unit tag